bctnry/gemtext/README.md

 Strict mode parsing does not raise exceptions; when a text line does not meet the strict requirements, it will be simply regarded as a normal (unformatted) text line.

-### Custom generator
+### Custom Renderer

-To write your own custom generator, create a new object that contains the following methods:
+To write your own custom Renderer, create a new object that contains the following methods:

 + `preamble`() - Preamble. e.g. HTML header stuff before main content.
 + `postamble`() - Postamble. e.g. HTML footer stuff before main content (e.g. closing `<html>` tags and stuff).